tatsv/Wajenzil/README.md

-# Agric equipment rental system
+# Wajenzil equipment rental
-The aim of this project is to provide means for farmers to rent and also lease farming equipments for an agreed period of time. the application automatically tracks the equipments on rent and shows its availability.
+The aim of this project is to provide means for farmers to rent and also lease construction equipments for an agreed period of time. the application automatically tracks the equipments on rent and shows its availability.

 ## User Module
-**FARMER
+**EXPERT

 Farmer login to the application using the username and Password He / She can view the list of machineries ordered in a particular area.
 They can perform the analytics and sanction the machineries based on the requirements

-**BUYER
+**USER

 Buyer login to the application using the username and Password He / She can can view the list of machineries available in a particular area.